Divine simplicity: Criticism

+Zachary Manis is against the use of the doctrine of divine simplicity in discussions regarding the Problem of Hell.
+In an article written to respond to Aidan Kimel’s arguments which support Universalism, Zachary Manis claimed, " If one begins with the doctrine of divine simplicity (“the God whose being is pure actuality, whose attributes are identical to his essence, whose acting is his creating”), then of course it makes no sense to claim that the eternal suffering of the damned is unintended.
+But that’s an objection to some other, imaginary model, not the divine presence model."

 Scriptural arguments

 Writers such as Herman Bavinck and Louis Berkhof have argued that the doctrine of divine simplicity is affirmed by the Epistle of John, since its author seems to identify God with love and light.
+Theologians such as Charles Caldwell Ryrie have argued that divine simplicity underscores the scriptural view of God's self-existence.

 Advocates of the doctrine have also argued that it is affirmed by Old Testament passages such as Exodus 3:14 (identifying God as "being"), Deuteronomy 6:4 (seen as affirming the oneness of God) and Jeremiah 23:6, identifying God with righteousness.
 Critics of the doctrine say that it is unlikely that the biblical authors had metaphysics in mind in the verses used, and the lack of explicit verses on the doctrine argues against it.
-Theologians such as Charles Caldwell Ryrie have argued that divine simplicity underscores the scriptural view of God's self-existence.

 Islamic thought

 Views of divine simplicity were championed by the Mu'tazili, which resulted in an apophatic theology.
 By postulating a distinction between existence and essence for all created beings, which was perceived to be uniquely absent in God, Al-Farabi established another model of divine simplicity.
 Ibn Sinā supported and elaborated this position; Al-Ghazali contested this identification of divine essence and existence, but saw divine attributes and acts as enveloped in (and indistinct from) the divine essence.
 This view of divine simplicity was shared with critics of Muslim philosophical writers such as Ibn Taymiyyah.

+The contemporary Muslim philosopher of religion Seyyed Jaaber Mousavirad holds a specific view on divine simplicity, distinguishing three distinct meanings of this attribute.
+First, if divine simplicity means the negation of composition in the divine essence, he rejects it as a denial of analytical components (existence and quiddity) but accepts it as a denial of material components—though this latter sense is not contested even by critics.
+Second, regarding simplicity as pure actuality devoid of potentiality, he offers qualified acceptance: it holds for the attributes of essence but not for the attributes of action, where potentiality exists without undermining perfection.
+Third, concerning the identity of God’s attributes with His essence, Mousavirad accepts it if it means the necessity of the essential attributes or if it negates ontological multiplicity in God; however, this ontological non-multiplication of attributes is also true of human beings, making only the necessity interpretation uniquely divine, while the identity interpretation is not exclusive to God.